by birth or adoption

 - JOHN 3:16 For God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life. (see also JOHN 1:14, 18: 3:18 & 1 JOHN 4:9)

-But in addition to Yeshua being the only begotten Son, mention is also made concerning Him being the first one begotten or born from the dead.
+But in addition to Yeshua being the only begotten Son, mention is also made by the apostle Paul concerning Him being begotten or born from the dead.

 - ACTS 13:33-34 God hath fulfilled the same unto us their children, in that he hath raised up Jesus again; as it is also written in the second psalm,